violet-eco/rosa/specs/ir.md

 executable code within the Code Section.
 This document provides an overview of the purpose, benefits, and usage of the IR in the Rosa file format.

-## Purpose of Intermediate Representation (IR)
+## Purpose of IR
-The Intermediate Representation (IR) within the Rosa acts as a bridge between the high-level source code of the Violet application and the low-level machine code that runs on specific hardware platforms or architectures.
+IR within the Rosa acts as a bridge between the high-level source code of the Violet application and the low-level machine code that runs on specific hardware platforms or architectures.
 It captures the essential semantics, structure, and behaviour of the program at a higher level of abstraction.

-## Benefits of Intermediate Representation (IR)
+## Benefits of IR
-The use of an Intermediate Representation (IR) in the Rosa brings several benefits:
+The use of IR in the Rosa brings several benefits:

 1. **Platform Independence:** The IR allows executables to be developed and distributed as binaries that can run on multiple platforms without requiring recompilation or modification of the source code.
 2. **Optimization Opportunities:** The IR provides a higher-level representation that enables verious optimization techniques.
 Loaders or interpreters can perform optimizations on the IR instructions.